Aggborough Stadium Like?

 Leave M5 at junction 4 (signposted A491 Stourbridge).
 After approximately 5 miles, turn left onto A456 and follow towards Kidderminster.
 At roundabout on Kidderminster Ring Road, take first exit (signposted A451 Stourport).
 At next roundabout, take first exit (signposted A448 Bromsgrove), then take first turning on right into Hoo Road for the ground..

 There are two fair sized car parks at the ground, but it can sometimes be difficult to get away quickly after the game.
-It is worth noting that the car park behind the away terrace costs £3, whilst the car park behind the opposite home end is free.
-Otherwise you can park at the Severn Valley Railway station for £1.50 and walk through to the ground.
+It is worth noting that the car park behind the away terrace costs £5 for cars and £10 for mini buses, whilst the car park behind the opposite home end is free.
+Otherwise you can park at the Severn Valley Railway station for £3 and around to the ground.

 Map showing the location of Aggborough Football Ground (at the bottom of this page).

 |North (Terrace) Stand|

 railway station, which is served by trains from